ApoorvaKaushal09/Cinemeta/README.md

 Don't worry if the movie that you are looking for is not auto-suggested.
 Just type the movie name and click on "enter".
 You will be good to go even though if you made some typo errors.

+# This app contains movie dataset till the year 2020

 ## Similarity Score :
 How does it decide which item is most similar to the item user likes?
 Here come the similarity scores.